 |Emblems of the Rising Sun

 Imperial Japanese Army Air Force Unit Markings 1939-1945

-Comparativily little is published in english about Japanese aircraft, especially the Japanese Army Air Force (JAAF).
-This book is not only worthwhile for aficionados of the JAAF, or model builders, but is itself an outsanding publication in terms of quality, research and scope that anyone interested in WWII aviation would want in their library.
+Comparatively little is published in English about Japanese Army Air Force (JAAF) aircraft markings.
+This book is an outstanding publication in terms of quality, research and scope that anyone interested in JAAF aviation should add to their library.

 The bulk of the book is a visual reference spanning each Sentai (regiment).
 Each is represented with four color plates, showing the representative tail of the particular aircraft type operated, and the markings for each Chutai (company) and Hombu (Headquarters).
 Like all Air Forces of the war, the tail markings are varied and fascinating to study, some simple others complicated or stylistically interesting, like the use of Ronin symbol (of freelance samurai) by some squadrons, clever motifs like the boomerang tails of the 248th Sentai indicating 2-4-8.

 The next section of the book shows a representative aircraft from each Sentai in a full, side-view lithograph, with notes about its history and markings.
 These lithographs are some of the most accurate side-views I have ever seen, not only in terms of their quality, but also in their attention to detail and color - for instance, indications of faded 'red' colors from tropical exposure and repairs.
 What is so interested about these color plates is that they were created off real wartime photographs, and notations made about their history in the profiles.